Shango (film): Summary

 Martinez, then tries a different tactic: hoping to get the Mexicans to hand Shango over, he buries many of their wives in the ground up to their necks and promises to burn them if Shango is not brought to him by midnight.
 Not seeing any other option, a group of Mexicans brings Shango to Martinez right as the clock strikes midnight, as a burning trench's flames near the women's faces.
 It is, however, an ambush.
-They wait until they are witin a close range of Martinez and his Banditos before all opening fire.
+They wait until they are within a close range of Martinez and his Banditos before all opening fire.
 The tactic is ultimately successful, and the women are freed after Martinez, the last of his men stranding, demands that Shango come out and face him, only for Shango to reply, "I'm right here, turn around", before waiting for Martinez to do so before shooting him, from the ditch in the ground that Martinez had just walked over moments prior.

 After this, when the Mexicans are celebrating, a man run's up and tells them that Droster and his men are leaving.
 Indeed, a wagon full of forlorn looking Confederate troops can be seen being driven into the distance.
 Overjoyed they return to the town.
 Shango Insists that this is merely a ruse, but people pay little mind.
 Fernandez again tells Shango that he cannot hope to reason with the Mexicans.
 So, against his better judgment, Shango accompanies them back into town, where they break the windows in all the buildings and begin to party in the streets with masked dancers and colorful streamers.
 As a guest of honor, Shango is at the center of the proceedings, when Droster and his men reappear, encircling all of the Mexicans.
 They insist again that they hand over Shango, but this time it is the women who surround the latter and refuse to let him surrender.
 The Confederates, under Major Droster's orders, open fire on the unarmed Mexicans, many of whom fall to the ground, causing the rest to scatter.
 Then, the surviving Mexican men return fire and in the ensuing battle, all the confederate soldiers are killed, except for Major Droster, and Shango is wounded in the leg.
 Droster, who is stalking Shango, upon realizing that he is wounded crawling on the ground unarmed, while he has a shotgun, reacts gleefully.
 He begins dancing and whooping in the streets, firing off shot after shot and giving Shango the time to crawl to his pistol in the dirt, which he then immediately turns on Droster, shooting him while lying on his back, as is his signature fashion.
 Droster drops his gun and falls to ground in a convulsion.